connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 > For a deep dive on threads in Wasm, read [this](https://web.dev/webassembly-threads/)

+> `SharedArrayBuffer` requires special response headers to be set, even for localhost.
+The simplest way to do this is to use Paul Irish's [`stattik`](https://github.com/paulirish/statikk): just run `npx statikk --port 8000 --coi`

 In the above case, a thread is created which is expected to instantly set `_a5_display_creation_done`, but due to the lack of threads that never happens so the main thread is left hanging forever.

 Clearly, I needed to enable [`pthread`](https://emscripten.org/docs/porting/pthreads.html) support.